Bike It!

 Relish the ride.
 Sandpoint has MTB trails for all skill levels

-Extensive, and growing, trail systems are designed specifically for mountain biking and provide days of riding.
+Extensive, and growing, trail systems are designed specifically for mountain biking and provide days of riding for all abilities.

 Biking year 'round here!